Our Lady of Fátima: Pope John Paul II

 One of the bullets that struck Pope John Paul II in his 1981 assassination attempt was later encased in the crown of the statue of Our Lady of Fatima.
 In addition, one of his personal rosaries was given to the Portuguese sanctuary.

 Pope John Paul II on 25 March 1984 consecrated "the world" in a public ceremony at St. Peter's in Rome; the consecration was in the form of a 'whole-world consecration' carried out in union with the Catholic bishops throughout the world.
 Cardinal Bertone said to the press many times that the message of Fátima was finished.

 He further credited Our Lady of Fátima with saving his life following an assassination attempt on 13 May 1981, the Feast of Our Lady of Fátima.
 Then on 12 May 1982, he expressed his gratitude to the Virgin Mary for saving his life.
 The following day, he renewed the consecration of Pius XII to the Immaculate Heart of the Virgin.

-In 1984, John Paul II offered to the statue of Fátima one of the bullets that struck him in the assassination attempt in St. Peter's Square, which is now enchased in the image's crown.
+In 1984, John Paul II offered to the statue of Fátima one of the bullets that struck him in the assassination attempt in St. Peter's Square, which is now encased in the image's crown.